-When you choose the Create Hot Spare option in the Raid Set Function, all unused (non Raid Set member) disk drives in the subsystem appear.
+When you choose the Create Hot Spare option in the RAID Set Function, all unused (non RAID Set member) disk drives in the subsystem appear.
 Select the target disk drive by clicking on the appropriate check box.
 Tick on the Confirm The Operation and click on the Submit button to create hot spare drive(s).

 Hot Spare Type Description Global Hot Spare The Hot Spare disk is a hot spare on all enclosures connected in daisy chain.
 It can replace any failed disk in any enclosure.
-Dedicated to RaidSet The Hot Spare disk is a hot spare dedicated only to the RaidSet where it is assigned.
-It can replace any failed disk in the RaidSet where it is assigned.
+Dedicated to RAIDSet The Hot Spare disk is a hot spare dedicated only to the RAIDSet where it is assigned.
+It can replace any failed disk in the RAIDSet where it is assigned.
 Dedicated to Enclosure The Hot Spare disk is a hot spare dedicated only to the enclosure where it is located.
 It can replace any failed disk on the enclosure where it is located.
+NOTE: When the RAID Set status is in Degraded state, this option will not work.